gang-of-four-lions/battle-game/readme.md

 ## How to play a game

 1. Well, the game is not ready.
-You should **The Gang of Four Lions** us to develop it.
+You should help **The Gang of Four Lions** to develop it.

 1. The process of writing and debugging code, comitting changes, creating pull requests and merging branches is actually a pretty good game itself.